kadojs/kado/doc/Schema.md

 * Return {QuerySQL} this instance

 ### SchemaSQL.toArray()
-* Return {Array} containing two entries, the first being an Array of fields and the second being an array of indexes.
+* Return {Array} containing three entries, the first being an Array of fields, the second being an array of indexes and finally the primary key.

 ### SchemaSQL.toString()
 * Return {string} the complete query ready for execution.